Divorce and Alimony: California Law

 At Kaspar & Lugay, LLP, we are exposed to divorce cases daily.
 High-income power couples, low-income families with little to split, stay-at-home parents, and high-level business owners—we’ve seen how divorce affects them all.
 Our attorneys strive to ensure the divorce process moves as smoothly as possible in order to respect the serious personal ramifications on you and your family.

 To that end, we have provided this guide to give readers the basics on what they need to know about alimony.
-Definitions, who pays it, how it is calculated, and how certain factors affect it.
+Definitions, who pays it, how it is calculated, how long it must be paid and how certain factors affect it.
 We will analyze both the philosophy and the hard facts, including the formulas most California courts will use to calculate how much alimony a spouse will pay or receive.

 Table of Contents